vmmunoza/Hardhat-Template-for-Metis-L2/README.md

-# Metis 101: Deploy and Explore
+# Metis L2 - Hardhat Template: Deploy Your First Smart Contract

-Deploy your first smart contract on Metis L2 using Hardhat.
+Follow these steps to deploy your first smart contract on Metis L2 using Hardhat.

 ### Setting Up the Project Environment